“Tribal Penis Gourd”

-This old tribal codger didn’t seem to be a happy camper.
+During my trek I spotted this old tribal codger who wore a rather limp gourd and didn’t seem to be a happy camper.

 Perhaps his mood is indicative of many fiercely testosteronic former tribal warriors in the Baliem Valley, who one day discover they can no longer get their gourds up.

-There’s a penis gourd chapter in this fun book of travel narratives, Penis Gourds & Moscow Muggings, which features humorous stories and poignant insight gleaned from adventures and misadventures during a nonstop, eight-year global marathon by renowned travel photographer, Glen Allison.
-During his journeys to more than a hundred countries he laughs not at remote tribal cultures but rather at the often laughable narrow mindset of ostensibly “more developed” Western societies that frequently have difficulty celebrating rich cultural differences.
+There’s a penis gourd chapter in this fun book of travel narratives, Penis Gourds & Moscow Muggings, which features humorous stories and poignant insight gleaned from adventures and misadventures during a nonstop, nine-year global marathon by renowned travel photographer, Glen Allison.
+During his journeys to more than a hundred countries, he laughs not at remote tribal cultures but rather at the often laughable narrow mindset of ostensibly “more developed” Western societies that frequently have difficulty celebrating rich cultural differences.

 Read snippets and see thumbnail photos from my previous Travel Blog Posts.

 | Back To Top |